rust-lang/rfcs/text/0000-macro-aware-tokens.md

 Looking at the example call to `#[my_attr_macro]` above, this is the order in which the macros will get marked and expanded:

-TODO: This example is verbose, but is also a _very_ clear demonstration of how the above solution somves the problem of complicated inner expansions.
+TODO: This example is verbose, but is also a _very_ clear demonstration of how the above solution solves the problem of complicated inner expansions.
 Is there a more concise example?
 Is there a better way to present it?

 * First, the compiler sees `#[my_proc_macro(...)]` and marks it as generation 0.
 * Then, the compiler expands the generation 0 `#[my_proc_macro(...)]`: